Love Is Noise: Background

 The song reworks lines from William Blake's poem "And did those feet in ancient time", commonly known as 'Jerusalem'.
 Where Blake begins "And did those feet in ancient time, / Walk upon England's mountains green?", "Love is Noise" asks: "Will those feet in modern times / Walk on soles that are made in China?", and alludes to "bright prosaic malls" in place of "dark Satanic Mills".
 This is the second time Richard Ashcroft has referenced Blake, following 1995's "History".

 "Love Is Noise" derived from "Columbo", another song on the album.
 While recording that track, Ashcroft created a new loop on a vocoder and added it to the song, which was essentially a jam the band had been working on for a few days.
 The band continued adding to it until it evolved into a different track.

 Music video

 The video for the song was released on the band's Myspace page on 9 July 2008.
 The video mixes up shots of the band performing in a dimly-lit room, with frontman Richard Ashcroft sitting on the floor, with montages of other images, including snow-capped mountains, a North Korean choreography, a couple about to kiss, a dancer and a blonde woman with an eagle.

 Live performances

-The song has been played live as early as the late 2007 gigs but was given different names such as "Modern Times", "Love is Pain", "Love is noise (with boy)".
 The band played it at 2008's Coachella as the setlist's closer, something that was repeated in Glastonbury's Pyramid Stage on 29 June.